SoimulPatriei/TMCleaner/README.md

 ## Configuration files
 The configuration files are under the directory Parameters.
 For each modality (*Bing*, *Hunalign*, *Fastalign*) you will find a directory with the configuration files for training (“p-Training-XXX.txt”) and testing (“p-Batch-XXX.txt”).
 The parameters are commented in each file on lines starting with the symbol “#”.

-## What's Next
+## What's Next .
 To see how to run the software in each modality read the corresponding tutorials in the Documentation directory.
 This introductory instructions are also available in [General Documentation](Documentation/General%20Documentation.pdf)

 ## Acknowledgments
 The development of this tool has been supported by the People Programme (Marie Curie Actions) of the European Unions Framework Programme (FP7/2007-2013) under REA grant agreement no. 317471.

-The author of this tool would like to thank Anna Samiotou from TAUS for testing and suggestions.
+The author of this tool would like to thank Anna Samiotou from TAUS for testing and feedback.

 ## Contact
 The author of this tool, Eduard Barbu, can be contacted at : tm.cleaner at yahoo dot com